sachiniyer/reactivesign/README.md

 # Customizable LED sign

 This is a customizable LED sign, which you can connect to AWS IOT to change colors based on a website.
-This can also serve as a model to for most IOT applications with ESP8266.
+This can also serve as a model to for most IOT applications with esp8266.

 ## Features

 MQTT connection with AWS IOT
-Carries color values over power cycles through EEPROM
+Carries color values over power cycles through virtual EEPROM Accounts for occasional reboots through EEPROM Automatic reconnection to AWS IOT

 ## Parts List